ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 his wrist resemble red muscle fibers.
 Elliot is unfazed.

 "Elliot..."
-Elliot's neural modem, on the other hand, is slightly smaller and thinner than a milk carton.
+Elliot's neural modem, on the other hand, is slightly smaller and substantially thinner than a milk carton.
 It fits in his backpack and connects to him wirelessly using a spine mounted wireless implant.
 Manoj doesn't have wireless implants.
 He doesn't need them.
 He spends every day in the Matrix, unlike Elliot.
 But that's simply the reality of the situation --- more specifically, it's what the situation demands of him.

 "Elliot---" One large cable pierces through a hole in the concrete, which runs to one of the clusters in the festering mass of computers.
-The end splits haphazardly to the four Cipherists: Manoj, Anita, and Elliot.
-Even the wireless modems get a taste of this speed (although no where is it more than one hundred milliseconds, thanks to advances in Internet infrastructure: the backbone of the Matrix).
+The end splits haphazardly to the three Cipherists: Manoj, Anita, and Elliot.
+Even the wireless modems get a taste of this speed (although nowhere is it more than one hundred milliseconds, thanks to advances in Internet infrastructure: the backbone of the Matrix).
 It’s the best possible connection to the Matrix, but soon Elliot will be forced back on the wireless network.

 "Elliot!"
 The layered sounds of the utterance come to Elliot in delayed steps, one after the other, forming an alien, persistent thought in his mind, echoing its serious tone.

-"Fuck off!
-I'm busy right now!"

-"Get your mind on task.
-We're starting the op right now!"
+It's a peer-to-peer connection not routed through the Matrix.

+"Fuck you!
+What is it!"

+Manoj messages what would be a rightward nod, if he were in front of Elliot, to Elliot over the same peer-to-peer connection.
+Some primitive reflex in Elliot's mind is enough to understand this synthetic non-verbal unreal communication.
+The connection is facilitated directly by the neural modems and not the Matrix, so it makes sense that anything emulating the genius of the Adam Task's signals --- like this protocol --- would be so nebulous and unintuitive.
+But it makes up for this, in the eyes of many, since it doesn't require a connection to the Matrix.

+Elliot looks to his right.
+Provisions litter the place, now long consumed and discarded in the small room.
+On the stepped concrete floor, Rafael and Habib seem to be arguing.
+The room is strewn with pleasant, soft LEDs.
+But beyond that there are only a plastic few chairs and a table, excluding Manoj's throne.

+"One million is two-hundred grand a person.
+That's more than enough you greedy bastard.
+You want anon to cancel the contract?"
+Habib says.
+Elliot grins his signature grand smile.
+His cheeks normally contour the edges of his circular red aviators, but he doesn't wear them indoors like a _freak_.

+"It's chump-change compared to a few years on a mesh."
+Rafael responds.

+"Alright then, why don't you go ahead and jack-in, huh?"

+Rafael feels a lump in his throat.
+"I could say the same for you."

+Habib snickers at Rafael's cognitive dissonance.
+"At least I accept that I don't have an Interface.
+If I did have one, and if I had the knack for meshing, sure, why not, I'd join a mesh, but I don't have either; I don't concern myself with things that aren't gonna happen."

 Elliot slides his boot off the cool concrete and lets it hang by his other before hopping down onto the floor.
-The room he's in covers only a few dozen square meters and the ceiling is short.
+The dark room he's in covers only a few dozen square meters and the ceiling is short.

 * * *